Modular steam cabins

 Plumbing and electrical requirements

-It’s also a good idea to enquire about the exact plumbing and electrical requirements so that you can have all that taken care of before the actual shower unit arrives – then it’ll just be a case of connecting the water supply and connecting the steam shower unit to the electricity supply.
+It’s also a good idea to enquire about the exact plumbing and electrical requirements from this recommended site, so that you can have all that taken care of before the actual shower unit arrives – then it’ll just be a case of connecting the water supply and connecting the steam shower unit to the electricity supply.
 This shouldn’t take more than around 20 minutes or so.

 Tip: make sure your water pressure is sufficient for the shower unit to operate correctly; typically 1.3 to 3.5 Bar is optimal.
-If you have low water pressure – you may need to install a shower pump in order to get the best from your shower unit.
+If you have low water pressure water removal at Smart Dry Restoration can help you install a shower pump in order to get the best from your shower unit.

 A good warranty = no worries